torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 USE AT OWN RISK - TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.

-Please report all bugs on Github.
+Please report all bugs on GitHub.

-The plan is for this to be integrated into Zen Cart 1.5.8...

 -----------------------------
 This utility allows you to perform multiple actions in one process.